Register a Facility in the WEM

 SCADA meter point-to-point commissioning

-After Western Power SCADA meter has been installed and the PEA document is has been initiated the Market Participant must liaise with AEMO to complete the SCADA commissioning process.
+After the Western Power SCADA meter has been installed and the PEA document has been initiated, the Market Participant must liaise with AEMO to complete the SCADA commissioning process.

-Minimum timings for submitting information to AEMO for meter point commissioning is found here under actions for found here under actions for “Proponents” link here.
+Minimum timings for submitting information to AEMO for meter point commissioning is found under actions for 'Proponents'.

 Facility Sub-metering requirements

 If a Market Participant has multiple Separately Certified Components for a Facility which has been assigned Certified Reserve Capacity, they are required to provide AEMO an audit report of the Facility Sub-Metering.
-Please contact wa.capacity@aemo.com.au to confirm the requirements.
+Please contact WA Registrations, Monitoring & Procurement (RMP) team at wa.rmp@aemo.com.au to confirm the requirements.

-The audit report must meet requirements in section 4 of the Facility Sub-Metering WEM Procedure available in the section Market operations market procedures (link here).
+The audit report must meet requirements in section 4 of the Facility Sub-Metering WEM Procedure available in the Reserve Capacity WEM Procedures section.

 Submitting Facility Registration Data